eSkore-App/.github/profile/README.md

 - **Contribute** once we open for public contributions (coming soon!)
 - **Provide feedback** on our existing projects and documentation

+## 📱 Key Features

+- **Advanced Performance Analytics**: Track and visualize comprehensive statistics
+- **Profile Showcasing**: Digital profiles highlighting athlete achievements
+- **Tournament Management**: End-to-end tools for running successful tournaments
+- **Team Management**: Streamlined roster management and communication
+- **Mobile Experience**: Access eSkore anywhere, anytime (coming soon)

+## 🛣️ Project Roadmap

+- **Q3 2025**: Public beta launch
+- **Q4 2025**: Mobile application release
+- **Q1 2026**: Advanced analytics and team management features
+- **Q2 2026**: Tournament organization platform expansion

+## 👥 Our Team

+eSkore is being built by a dedicated team passionate about sports and technology.
+Based in Canada, our founders combine expertise in software development, sports management, and product design to create a platform that truly serves the needs of the sports community.

+## 🌱 Current Status

+eSkore is in active development with our frontend and backend repositories.
+We're building a solid foundation with a focus on user experience, performance, and security.
+Our repositories are currently private as we establish core functionality.

 ## 📬 Connect With Us

 - **Website**: [www.eskore.com](https://www.eskore.com)